tomstowell99/surfs_up/README.md

   * The standard deviation from our average of 74.9 has only been 3.2 degrees.
   * The lowest record temperature within our data was only 64 degrees.

-  The chart below shows most of our temperatures are falling 73 and 77 degrees in June with a standard deviation of 3.2 degrees.
+  The chart below shows most of our temperatures are falling between 73 and 77 degrees in June with a standard deviation of 3.2 degrees.
 Our high was 85 with a low of only 64.